White Noise: The attempt to drown out the color

 charlieonnafriday provides underwhelming and uninspired kickoff for Kaleidoscope concert series

-Cole Manasco, Contributing Writer Photo by Ethan Met, the Crimson White Photographer Druid City Music Hall kicked off the Kaleidoscope concert series on Wednesday by hosting charlieonnafriday, a 21-year-old from Seattle, Washington, as the first act.
-As he arrived in Tuscaloosa for the third show of his month-long tour, the pop singer-songwriter sang songs from … Continue reading charlieonnafriday provides underwhelming and uninspired kickoff for Kaleidoscope concert series
+Cole Manasco, Contributing Writer for the Crimson White Photo by Ethan Met, the Crimson White Photographer Druid City Music Hall kicked off the Kaleidoscope concert series on Wednesday by hosting charlieonnafriday, a 21-year-old from Seattle, Washington, as the first act.
+As he arrived in Tuscaloosa for the third show of his month-long tour, the pop … Continue reading charlieonnafriday provides underwhelming and uninspired kickoff for Kaleidoscope concert series

 Khalid’s moody new album is a more sophisticated return to limelight but leaves much to be desired